nestordemeure/breviarium/data/english.md

 Give reasons for things to satisfy everyone, but only after the fact, lest you be hindered.

 Have it as a universal principle, but very justly, to speak neither well nor ill of anyone, no matter how much.
 Do not report good or bad deeds; perhaps there will be a friend of the third party to whom you relate it, and so you will offend.
 And your words, increased for the worse, will at some point come to the one of whom you speak.

-If you praise, perhaps the third party who hears will be less of a friend, and so he will become your enemy.
+If you praise, perhaps the third party who hears will be less of a friend of the praised, and so he will become your enemy.
 It is better, however, to know much, to see and hear, and to find this out, but circumspectly; for it is offensive to know that something is being sought about oneself, hence it must be sought in such a way that you do not seem to be seeking.

 One must beware of a certain excessive generosity, for it seems that someone is being despised; as if you were to say that you have soldiers in a sack, you are not seeking them, etc.